mmomtchev/Forez/README.md

 He marries Vandelmonde of Beaujeu and has two sons - Guillaume and Eustache.

 He is briefly succeeded by his two sons who die without children.
 The title is then inherited by his sister, which effectively ends the first house of Forez ([28], page 487).
+However another cadet branch related to this house survives in Flanders where their coat of arms is still used.

 #### Montbrison hospital